Tukaka Ama

 Tukaka "Kaka" George Tamarua Ama is a Cook Islands politician and member of the Cook Islands Parliament.
 He is a member of the Cook Islands Party.
 He is the brother of MP Akaiti Puna.

 Ama is from Ngatangiia on Rarotonga.
 He previously worked as a public servant for the Ministry of Foreign Affairs and Immigration.

 He stood for election at the 2018 Cook Islands general election as a Cook Islands Party candidate, losing to the Democrats' Tamaiva Tuavera.
 As a candidate he advocated for higher wages and lower interest rates.
 He stood again at the 2022 Cook Islands general election and was elected.

+Ama won re-election at the 2026 general election.